berkeley-stat159/project-gamma/slides/progress.md

 ## The Paper (Nima)

-- "Working memory in healthy and schizophrenic individuals"
+- "Working memory in healthy and schizophrenic individuals" (ds000115 from OpenFMRI.org).
-- Accession number: ds000115 (from OpenFMRI.org)
-- The data is mainly functional connectivity imaging (fcMRI)
+- The data is from working memory experiments using functional connectivity imaging (fcMRI).
+- Experiments investigated differences in functional connectivity between schizophrenics and healthy subjects, controll\
+ing for biological (genetic) variation by comparing to siblings.
+- (maybe another point here...)

 ## The Data (Nima)

 - 102 subjects, consisting of healthy individuals and those with Schizophrenia, as well as their siblings
-- 2 conditions per subject???
+- (...)
+- (...)
+- (...)

 ## The Method (Nima)

-- The paper used linear regression (ANOVA) after transformation to Talairach space
+- The paper used linear regression (ANOVA) after transformation of the data to Talairach space...
 - The goal was to examine connectivity within four brain network regions (e.g., the default mode network)...
+- (...)
+- (...)

 # Initial work (~30 sec)